zelkaziom/tindermate/README.md

 ## Contributing

 Feel free to make a pull request and contribute to this project!
-If you find any bugs or have any suggestions for improvements, please open an issue, and I will try to address it as soon as possible.
+If you find any bugs or have any suggestions for new features or improvements, please open an issue, and I will try to address it as soon as possible.

 ## Disclaimer